lexibank/tlopo/out/vol3/chapter4.md

 ## 3. Concluding remarks

 This chapter presents more than 40 POc reconstructions of terms that denote the parts of plants.
 In general the number and types of terms that are reconstructable for POc within each of the 12 semantic categories are similar to those found in modern Oceanic languages.
 For example, modern languages tend to have several terms that refer to the roots of plants, typically including a term for roots in general and a number of more specific terms denoting different types of roots.
-Similarly, for POc a general term for roots, &ast;wakaR, and several more specific terms, &ast;lali(t,c) 'buttress roots', &ast;Ramut 'fine, hair-like roots' and &ast;wako(t) 'mangrove (aerial) roots', can be reconstructed.
+Similarly, for POc a general term for roots, _&ast;wakaR_, and several more specific terms, _&ast;lali(t,c)_ 'buttress roots', _&ast;Ramut_ 'fine, hair-like roots' and _&ast;wako(t)_ 'mangrove (aerial) roots', can be reconstructed.
 The same is true for terms referring to outer coverings.
-POc &ast;kulit denoted the skin of fruits and the bark of trees, as well as the skin of animals and people.
-Alongside &ast;kulit, POc also had specific terms for coconut husk (&ast;punut, &ast;p(w)enut) and for the sheath of fibrous material around the base of a coconut frond (&ast;Runut, &ast;nuRut).
-Many modern Oceanic languages hav1;: similar types ofterms for outer coverings.
+POc _&ast;kulit_ denoted the skin of fruits and the bark of trees, as well as the skin of animals and people.
+Alongside _&ast;kulit_, POc also had specific terms for coconut husk (_&ast;punut_, _&ast;(p,pʷ)enut_) and for the sheath of fibrous material around the base of a coconut frond (_&ast;Runut_, _&ast;nuRut_).
+Many modern Oceanic languages have similar types of terms for outer coverings.

-Modem Oceanic languages also tend to hav,e extensive terminologies for the parts of the coconut palm, its fruit and their uses (Table 4.1 ).
+Modern Oceanic languages also tend to have extensive terminologies for the parts of the coconut palm, its fruit and their uses (Table 4.1 ).
 Chapter 12 is devoted to this topic.

 The number of general plant part terms reconstructed for POc, over 30, is similar to the numbers of such terms in Wayan (nearly 50), Tikopia (nearly 50) and Nduke (over 30).
-How- ever, these modern languages have a much larger number of terms for the parts of particular types of plants (nearly 20 in all three languages), than can be reconstructed for POc (7 terms in this chapter).
+However, these modern languages have a much larger number of terms for the parts of particular types of plants (nearly 20 in all three languages), than can be reconstructed for POc (7 terms in this chapter).
 This difference was particularly apparent with the terms for leaves.
-Table 4.8 gave a selection of the range of terms for leaves in a number of Oceanic languages, demon- strating how modern Oceanic languages typically have several terms for the leaves of par- ticular types of plants, including coconut, taro and pandanus.
-[Ross](../references.md#source-Ross1996d) ([1996d](../references.md#source-Ross1996d)) reconstructs POc terms for taro leaves (&ast;gal(a,o)) and palm fronds (&ast;[pa]paq[a- ]), and POc &ast;sulu(q) 'coconut leaf torch' could probably also refer to dry coconut leaves, but other terms for the leaves of particular types of plants do not appear to be reconstructable.
+Table 4.8 gave a selection of the range of terms for leaves in a number of Oceanic languages, demonstrating how modern Oceanic languages typically have several terms for the leaves of particular types of plants, including coconut, taro and pandanus.
+[Ross](../references.md#source-Ross1996d) ([1996d](../references.md#source-Ross1996d)) reconstructs POc terms for taro leaves (_&ast;gal(a,o)_) and palm fronds (_&ast;[pa]paq[a-]_), and POc _&ast;sulu(q)_ 'coconut leaf torch' could probably also refer to dry coconut leaves, but other terms for the leaves of particular types of plants do not appear to be reconstructable.

 Table 4.2 shows the range of terms in a number of modern languages for parts of banana plants.
 Many Oceanic languages, including Lou, Iduna, Gapapaiwa, Gumawana, Ramoaaina, Gela, Longgu, Wayan, and E Futunan, have tenms that specifically denote the new shoots or suckers of banana plants, but such a specific term does not appear to be reconstructable for POc.
-Rather, POc &ast;[s,j ]uli(q) apparently denote:d propagation material in general (including suckers and shoots), though it may have referred especially to the suckers of banana and taro.
-Modem Oceanic languages also tend to have more specific terms for bunches of bananas than can be reconstructed for POc.
-Thus Lou has a term pɔrɔk denoting a new bunch of bananas and several terms for hands of bananas, including topʷan 'first banana hand', 1prcn 'last hand of bananas', set 'one hand of bananas' and turet 'two hands of bananas'.
-For POc only the more general term &ast;qitiŋ 'hand of bananas' can be reconstructed.
+Rather, POc _&ast;[s,j]uli(q)_ apparently denote:d propagation material in general (including suckers and shoots), though it may have referred especially to the suckers of banana and taro.
+Modern Oceanic languages also tend to have more specific terms for bunches of bananas than can be reconstructed for POc.
+Thus Lou has a term _pɔrɔk_ denoting a new bunch of bananas and several terms for hands of bananas, including _topʷan_ 'first banana hand', _ŋɔrɛn_ 'last hand of bananas', _sɛt_ 'one hand of bananas' and _turɛt_ 'two hands of bananas'.
+For POc only the more general term _&ast;qitiŋ_ 'hand of bananas' can be reconstructed.

 <a id="p-127"></a>